 Component Purpose and link to strategy Operation Opportunity Base cash fee Attract and retain high-performing Non-Executive Directors with the requisite skills, knowledge, experience, independence and other attributes to add value to the Group.
 Cash payment on a quarterly basis.
 The fee for the Chairman will be determined by the Remuneration Committee.
 Fees for Non-Executive Directors will be determined by the Board.
-The maximum aggregate Georgia Capital PLC fees for all Non-Executive Directors which can be paid under Georgia Capital PLC's Articles of Association is GBP 750,000.
-A specific maximum has not been set The amount of remuneration may be reviewed from time to time by the above, which may take into account the time commitment, responsibilities and the technical skills required to make a valuable contribution to the Board, and by reference to comparators, benchmarking, results of the annual review and other guidance.
+The amount of remuneration may be reviewed from time to time by the above, which may take into account the time commitment, responsibilities and the technical skills required to make a valuable contribution to the Board, and by reference to comparators, benchmarking, results of the annual review and other guidance.
 The Board also reserves the right, in their discretion, to amend and vary the fees if there are genuinely unforeseen and exceptional circumstances which necessitate such review and in such circumstances any significant increase shall be the minimum reasonably required.
 The Board reserves the right to structure the Non-Executive Directors' fee differently in its absolute discretion.
-Non-Executive Directors are for the individual base cash fee.
-The Senior Independent Non-Executive Director receives a higher base fee which reflects the extra time, commitment and responsibility.
-The Chairman receives a fee which reflects the extra time commitment and responsibility.
-However, no Chairman's fee is received when the Chairman and CEO roles are combined.
-The fees paid to each Non-Executive Director will be disclosed in the relevant reporting year's Annual Report. reimbursed for reasonable business expenses, including travel and accommodation, which are incurred in
+Non-Executive Directors are reimbursed for reasonable business expenses, including travel and accommodation, which are incurred in the course of carrying out duties. are combined.
+The fees paid to each Non-Executive Director will be disclosed in the Committee fees Compensate for additional time spent discharging Committee duties.
+Cash payment on a quarterly basis.
+The amount of remuneration for Committee membership is reviewed as above.
+The Chairman does not receive Committee fees.